 Configuration providers

 ASP.NET Core uses configuration providers to load key-value pairs from a variety of sources.
-Applications can use many different configuration providers.
-You can load values from files, environment variables, command-line arguments, a database, or a remote service, or you could create your custom configuration provider.
+Those configuration providers can load values from files (like appsettings.json

 We use the CreateDefaultBuilder